Geometria-Engine/docs-v2/api/Physics/PhysicsManager.md

 ### std::vector<ScriptBehaviour* > hitScripts

-Gets/Sets the amount of objects the raycast hitted.
+Gets/Sets the amount of objects the raycast hit.

 **Short Example**: